mircealungu/mircea/thoughtstream.md

+May 5

+When not connected to the net the mind is more peaceful.

 Apr 16

-“You don’t do anything, you let it evolve.”
+*“You don’t do anything, you let it evolve.”* (Sergiu Celibidache)
- - howSergiu Celibidache